On Minimal Achievable Quotas in Multiwinner Voting: Omitted Proofs

 We now claim that $\alpha_{\text{EJR}}^* \in X$.
 So let $\alpha = \alpha_{\text{EJR}}^*$ be the optimal value.
 Thus, there exists some $\alpha$-EJR violation witnessed by some $(N',C', \ell)$.
 Let this again be the largest violation, meaning that the ratio of $\lvert N' \rvert$ and $\ell$ is maximal.
 Therefore, it holds that $\lvert N' \rvert \geq \alpha \cdot \ell \cdot \frac{n}{k}$.
 As for JR, it must hold that this inequality is tight, since otherwise $\alpha$ is clearly not optimal.
 Thus, $\alpha = \lvert N' \rvert \cdot \frac{k}{\ell \cdot n} \in X_\ell \subseteq X$ which proves the claim. \end{proof}

-In the main body of the paper \Cref{example1} gave an example which relied on tie breaking to show that many rules can return bad committees.
-In the following we provide an example which does not rely on tie-breaking.
-The arguments work the same as for \Cref{example1}, with the difference that the optimal value in this instance is $2 \cdot \frac{k}{n}$ achieved by the committee $W = D$.
+In the main body of the paper, \Cref{example1} presents an instance $I$ that relies on tie-breaking to show that many rules can return suboptimal committees regarding $\alpha^*(I)$.
+In the following, we provide an example that does not rely on tie-breaking.
+The argument works the same way as the one for \Cref{example1}, with the difference that the optimal value in this instance is $2 \cdot \frac{k}{n}$ achieved by the committee $W = D$.